Publication/Forthcoming

 In this paper we develop a novel approach to measuring individual welfare within households, recognizing that individuals may have both different preferences (particularly regarding public consumption) and differential access to resources.
 We construct a money metric measure of welfare that accounts for public goods (by using personalized prices) and the allocation of time.
 We then use our conceptual framework to analyse intrahousehold inequality in Japan, allowing for the presence of two public goods: expenditures on children and other public goods including housing.
 We show empirically that women have much stronger preferences for both public goods and this has critical implications for the distribution of welfare in the household.

 Unpacking the Child Penalty Using Personnel Data: How Promotion Practices Widen the Gender Pay Gap (with Shintaro Yamaguchi and Takeshi Murooka.
-Under review) February 20205, IZA Discussion Paper No. 17673
+Under review) latest version August 2025

 We estimate the child penalty using detailed personnel records that enable decomposition into distinct pay components.
 Our analysis reveals that the penalty is initially driven by reductions in time-based pay following childbirth.
 However, job-rank-based pay becomes increasingly significant over time, emerging as the dominant factor by the 15-year mark.
 These effects are interconnected: reduced working hours lead to lower performance evaluations, which subsequently limit promotion opportunities.
 Our theoretical model demonstrates that current promotion practices, which reward extended hours at entry-level positions, can generate production inefficiency.
 This finding suggests that addressing promotion practices could simultaneously reduce gender inequality and improve talent allocation, making a compelling business case for organizational reform.